umar-anzar/umar-anzar/README.md

 <img align="right" width="30%" alt="my profile picture" src="images_icons/me.jpg">

 ## About me
-I am currently doing my bachelor's in computer science.
-I have a good understanding of programming languages and the fundamentals of Artificial intelligence.
-My working experience with Python libraries has been exceptional.
-With my hard work and determination, I can make a difference in this profession.
+As a computer science student, I possess a strong understanding of programming languages and a passion for Artificial Intelligence.
+My experience with Python libraries has been exceptional and has sharpened my analytical and problem-solving skills.
+Determined to make a difference in the field through hard work and dedication.

 ## Projects